asset-group/simla2021/index.md

 **EasyChair System will be used for paper submission.**

-A submission date will be added in the future.
+A submission link will be added in the future.

 <!-- https://easychair.org/conferences/?conf=simla2020 -->